RammySekham/emr-s3-spark-hdfs-data-lake-/README.md

 ##### 2. Getting the sample of data and preparing ELT processes.
 It is done in three parts:

-         elt_prep_file : Preparation of all spark-jobs to process data in interactive Jupyter notebook environment in spark local mode elt_local_test : Created python script from elt_prep_file and testing of the script on local spark-shell
+         elt_prep_file : Preparation of all spark-jobs to process data in interactive Jupyter notebook in spark local mode elt_local_test : Created python script from elt_prep_file and testing of the script on local spark-shell
-         elt_py: Curated elt_local_test file according to EMR cluster env. i.e. Updating S3 and HDFS links for reading and writing data
+         elt_py: Curated elt_local_test file according to EMR cluster env. i.e. updating S3 and HDFS links for reading and writing data

  ##### 3. EMR Cluster can be created by AWS CLI or manually.
 Here, it is created manually to leverage spot instances option.
  ##### 4. Connection of local system to master-node using SSH